-When a company is experiencing cash flow problems, paying taxes such as VAT and PAYE, is often one of the first things that is hit and a common question that arises is this: Will more time be granted to pay liabilities, if it cannot be paid on time?
+When a company is experiencing cash flow problems, paying taxes such as VAT and PAYE is often one of the first things that are hit, and a common question that arises is this: Will more time be granted to pay liabilities if it cannot be paid on time?
 The answer is that it is all in your hands.
-You will need to make a formal request to the HMRC for a Time to Pay agreement that allows a taxpayer to spread their tax payment obligations over a longer period.
+You will need to make a formal request to the HMRC for a Time to Pay agreement that allows taxpayers to spread their tax payment obligations over a longer period.

-It is an arrangement with HMRC for repayment of any outstanding tax, i.e. debt to HMRC, at a later date.
+It is an arrangement with HMRC for repayment of any outstanding tax, i.e., debt to HMRC, at a later date.
 Usually, HMRC allows a repayment schedule of up to 12 months.
-However, most times, the schedule is decided on a case to case basis depending on circumstances of the company.
+However, most times, the schedule is decided on a case-to-case basis depending on the company’s circumstances.

 TTP arrangements are not new.
-Since the financial crisis and flooding around 2008, HMRC have allowed companies and individuals to defer tax payments through this scheme and they can potentially apply to any type of UK tax or duty.
+Since the financial crisis and flooding around 2008, HMRC has allowed companies and individuals to defer tax payments through this scheme, and they can potentially apply to any type of UK tax or duty.

-The main purpose of TTP arrangements is to increase the possibility for HMRC to collect money owed to them, by reducing the possibility of company insolvency.
-However, they do offer clear advantages to taxpayers including:
+The main purpose of TTP arrangements is to increase the possibility for HMRC to collect money owed to them by reducing the possibility of company insolvency.
+However, they do offer clear advantages to taxpayers.

 - increased certainty over cash flow;